If you didn’t see our first blog post on comparing true rent value, read that first.

 How do I know if I can afford this?
+How much can I afford relative to my income?

 It comes down largely to how much you’re earning each year.